-The numbers from 2012 saw marijuana to be considered the most commonly used illegal substance in the country.
+The numbers from 2012 saw marijuana to considered the most common used illegal substance in the country.
 The situation has changed, however.
-With over 19 million active users of marijuana by estimates, it is still one of the most commonly used substances in the country.
-The only difference is that it is no longer considered to be an illicit substance as it once was.
-The legalization movement has resulted in the legalization of marijuana across several states in the country but it is still federally considered to be illegal.
+With over 19 million active users of marijuana by estimates.
+It is still one of the most commonly used substances in the country.
+The only difference that it is no longer considered to be an illicit substance as it once was.
+The legalization movement has resulted in the legalization of marijuana across several states in the country.
+But it is still federally considered to illegal.

-Marijuana causes impairment in the perception of time and space due to its psychoactive properties and it can cause a stimulated appetite.
-While it is considered to relax a person, it can also instill the sensation of detachment in an individual, which can lead to dire consequences.
+Marijuana causes impairment in the perception of time and space due to its psychoactive properties.
+It can cause a stimulated appetite.
+While it considered to relax a person.
+I can also instill the sensation of detachment in an individual.
+Which can lead to dire consequences.

 As part of the family of depressive medication, benzodiazepines are typically used to treat anxiety disorders.
 There are several medications that come under the umbrella of benzodiazepines like Ativan, Xanax and Valium.
 Drug abuse problems involving the use of benzodiazepines can become a serious and potentially life threatening problem.

 It also causes an extreme sensitivity to any kind of stimulus and heightens the alertness of an individual.
-The high is short-lived that barely lasts 30 minutes but from the moment it wears off, the user wants to have more to get that sensation of invincibility, euphoria and elation.
+The high short lived that barely lasts 30 minutes.
+But from the moment it wears off, the user wants to have more to get that sensation of invincibility, euphoria and elation.
 This means that the tolerance levels for the use of cocaine buildups quite fast and there can never be enough cocaine that can satiate the desire of someone addicted to it.

-Physically, it can even cause the face of substance abusers to change so badly that they can become almost completely unrecognizable.
-The changes can happen over a matter of years to just a few months, depending on the severity of the drug abuse problem.
+Tt can even cause the face of substance abusers to change so badly that they can become almost completely unrecognizable.
+The changes can happen over a matter of years to just a few months, depend on the severity of the drug abuse problem.

 5. Hallucinogen Drugs